-- 12. In order to protect the interests of the individuals involved and to improve the chances of a successful resolution, confidentiality will be maintained throughout the informal and formal resolution process to the extent practicable and appropriate.
-Information will only be disclosed to the extent required for: the purpose of investigation or disciplinary action; by Department policy or procedures; or by law. - 13.
-Complainants, Respondents and witnesses must maintain confidentiality concerning complaints or incidents of discrimination or bullying and harassment and breaches of confidentiality may be subject to disciplinary action. - 14.
-The Office of the Police Complaint Commissioner may be informed of a complaint under this policy when appropriate and in accordance with the British Columbia Police Act. - 15.
-The Inspector of Human Resources and Administration will inform the Chief Constable of complaints made against members under this policy so that reporting to the Office of the Police Complaint Commissioner may occur as applicable and as required under the Internal Discipline Rules.
+11. In order to protect the interests of the individuals involved and to improve the chances of a successful resolution, confidentiality shall be maintained throughout the informal and formal resolution process to the extent practicable and appropriate, and information shall only be disclosed to the extent required:

+- a) for the purpose of investigation or disciplinary action; - b) by related Department policies; or - c) by law. - 12.
+Complainants, Respondents and witnesses shall maintain confidentiality concerning complaints or incidents of discrimination or bullying and harassment and breaches of confidentiality may be subject to disciplinary action. - 13.
+The Office of the Police Complaint Commissioner may be informed of a complaint under this policy when appropriate and in accordance with the British Columbia Police Act. - 14.
+The Inspector, Human Resources, shall inform the Chief Constable and the Professional Standards Section of complaints made against members under this Policy so that reporting to the Office of the Police Complaint Commissioner may occur as applicable and as required under the Internal Discipline Rules.